+Vaughan recognizes the importance of these "ecosystem functions".
 The Natural Heritage Network defined in this Plan, and the related policies, are built on an understanding of the functions that each identified natural heritage feature performs independently and as part of a connected system.
-The intent is to protect the specific natural features, and their functions within the overall Natural Heritage Network are maintained and enhanced.
-This approach protects the defined Natural Heritage Network while allowing flexibility in how to promote enhancement and improved connectivity to better link the Network.
+The intent is to protect the specific natural features and ensure that their independent functions, and their functions within the overall Natural Heritage Network are maintained and enhanced.
+This approach protects the defined Natural Heritage Network while allowing flexibility in how to enhance and better link that Network.